Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/02-Skillable.md

     bash ./docs/workshop/src/0-setup/azd-update-roles.sh
     ```

-    !!! info "This updates the security profile for the provisioned Cosmos DB database so you can add data to it.
-This step isn't needed when you deploy Cosmos DB yourself."
+    !!! info "We pre-provisioned the Azure resources for you using a service principal.
+In this step, we update the resource roles to allow user access so you can populate data in Azure AI Search and Azure Cosmos DB from code.
+This step is not required in self-guided mode where you provision all resources yourself."

 1. Once complete, run the command below.
 It will take a few minutes to complete.